My Patient Story

-Becky has encountered: Access to Expert Providers, Geography, Out of Pocket Costs
+Becky has encountered: Access to Expert Providers, Copay Issues, Geography

 In 2003 I was 36, healthy, happily married, and a Labor & Delivery nurse with babies on the brain.
 One Sunday afternoon while my husband and I walked on the beach, he had a spontaneous femoral artery dissection & internal bleed.
 As my adrenaline kicked in, I hoisted him up by his waistband, put his arm around my neck and started the half mile trek to the car.
 With a rhythmic 3 legged hop, step, and drag, we made it up the boat ramp, into the car and sped to the emergency room.
 After an airlift to Seattle, and emergency surgery for a femoral artery bypass graft, he was diagnosed with Ehlers Danlos Syndrome type 4 (Vascular).

 From 2003-2006, I cared for him through numerous bleeds, dissections and hospitalizations, and on 11/11/2006 he died from an aortic dissection.